 Fall of 2010 Update

 In the Fall of 2010 the Olmsted County Parks Division completed the construction of a parking lot and other basic amenities at Root River Park.
 The intent of this modest project was to facilitate public parking and access to the 90 acre park parcel.
-Visitors to this new parkland will now find directional signage on Olmsted County Highway 1 directing visitors to the park, an 80’ by 60’ gravel parking lot, an ADA accessible seasonal restroom, picnic tables, park signage delineating County Park Rules and Regulations, and trail signs.
+Visitors to this new parkland will now find directional signage on Olmsted County State Aid Highway 1 directing visitors to Root River Park, an 80’ by 60’ gravel parking lot, an ADA accessible seasonal restroom, picnic tables, park signage delineating County Park Rules and Regulations, and trail signs.